frangr/frangr.github.io/README.md

 ![](doc_images/hex.png)

 ## Examples
 You can find examples [here](https://github.com/frangr/frangr.github.io/tree/main/examples).
+Upload the main.bin file as ROM file and, if present, mass_memory as Mass Memory file.

 ## FRVSE library
 FRVSE have a .C library to abstract the inner working.
 The library can be found [here.](https://github.com/frangr/frangr.github.io/tree/main/frvselib) To include it in your code, you need to add ```frvselib.h``` to your code.